FAQs

 TREATMENT DECISIONS: Insurance companies highly influence treatment decisions.
 They can determine the number of sessions and the frequency.

-• Basically I see trauma as a deeply distressing or disturbing experience or series of experiences that still have an effect on one’s emotional, mental, and physical health.
-There are three main types of trauma: Acute, Chronic, or Complex.
+• At its core, trauma is any deeply distressing or disturbing experience or series of experiences that still have an effect on one’s emotional, mental, and physical health.
+There are three main types of trauma: Acute, Chronic, and Complex.

 Acute trauma is a result from a single incident.